AVGP: Canada

 In 1974 the Canadian military launched an acquisition program to procure a light vehicle for the Army reserves.
 The Army desired a flexible vehicle that could be adapted to serve in many different styles of conflict.
 The military drafted requirements for four different variants.
 Cadillac-Gage seemed primed to win this contract.
 The Swiss firm Mowag pitched its Piranha.
-Mowag partnered with General Motors Diesel to manufacture the AVGP at GM's London, Ontario plant.
+Mowag partnered with General Motors Diesel to manufacture the AVGP at GM's plant in London, Ontario.
 In March 1976, the Piranha was selected.

 The AVGP variants were introduced into Canadian service in the late 1970s.

 The AVGP had propellers and trim vanes for amphibious use, like the eight-wheeled Bison, which was the vehicle family's immediate successor.

 The Cougar was used for training in Canada as a reconnaissance vehicle.
 During the 1980s and 1990s, it was used by armoured units as a fire support vehicle, for those units not equipped with the Leopard tank.

 The Grizzly was used as an armoured personnel carrier in regular force infantry battalions not equipped with the M113 APC, and also by reserve units.
 The majority of vehicles had their marine propulsion systems removed.
 Under the Wheeled LAV Life Extension project, the Canadian Forces planned to convert Grizzly and Husky vehicles to support variants, such as Command Post and Mobile Repair Team Vehicle.
 However, the project was cancelled in 2005, and the vehicles retired.

 The AVGP was passed on to several United Nations missions, including UNPROFOR and the mission to Somalia.
 One Grizzly was captured by Serb forces in the late 1990s, where it was present on a peace keeping mission.

 In May 2007, the Edmonton Police Service accepted the donation of a disarmed Grizzly from the Canadian Army.
+In 2020 it was retired and replaced with the Quebec-made Camblie BlackWolf based on the Ford F-550.

 In March 2010, the Canadian Army donated two disarmed Cougar AVGPs to the Royal Canadian Mounted Police in British Columbia for use by the Emergency Response Team.
 They were retrofitted to transport ERT assault teams into hazardous areas where transport in unarmoured vehicles would not be safe.

-In April 2014, the department of National Defence donated a Cougar AVGP to the Windsor Police Service in Windsor, Ontario.
+In April 2013, the department of National Defence donated a Cougar AVGP to the Windsor Police Service in Windsor, Ontario and another to the New Glasgow Regional Police in Nova Scotia.
+The New Glasgow Regional Police ended use of the AVGP in 2017 with plans to donate it to another Police Service, citing difficulty in driving and lack of regular use.
+In 2020 the Windsor Police replaced their AVGP with the Ontario built Terradyne Armored Vehicles Gurkha based on the Ford F-550.